cloudigrade/shiftigrade/ansible/readme-provision-aws-resources.md

   * `AWS_SECRET_ACCESS_KEY`
 * Must have ssh key created on aws account and know the name
 * Must have recorded what vpc, subnet, and security group you want to use are (details below)
-* Must have ansible, ansible-galaxy, and ansible-playbook in your path.
+* Must have ansible and ansible-playbook in your path.
 Preferebly version 2.5.1+
 * Must have aws cli in path
 * Host running the playbook must have `/etc/ansible/` directory and permission to write to it.
 This probably won't be an issue if you are using your system's `ansible`, probably will be an issue if using a virutal env install of `ansible`.